Nuclear Regulatory Commission.

 The Commission will issue a notice or order granting or denying a hearing request or intervention petition, designating the issues for any hearing that will be held and designating the Presiding Officer.
 A notice granting a hearing will be published in the Federal Register and served on the parties to the hearing.

 Within 30 days from the date of publication of this notice, persons may submit written comments regarding the license transfer application, as provided for in 10 CFR 2.1305.
-The Commission will consider and, if appropriate, respond to these comments, but such comments will not otherwise constitute part of the decisional record.
+The Commission Start Printed Page 3423will consider and, if appropriate, respond to these comments, but such comments will not otherwise constitute part of the decisional record.
 Comments should be submitted to the Secretary, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, Attention: Rulemakings and Adjudications Staff, and should cite the publication date and page number of this Federal Register notice.

 For further details with respect to this application, see the application dated December 2, 2013, as supplemented on December 12, 2013.